 Determining Sales Tax Jurisdictions

 One of the trickiest aspects of collecting sales tax as an e-commerce seller is determining the sales tax rate at the buyer’s location.
-Sales tax jurisdiction boundaries are often not the same as city boundaries or county lines.
+Sales tax jurisdiction boundaries are often different from city boundaries or county lines.
 In fact, two buyers who live on opposite ends of the exact same street with the exact same zip code+4 can fall into two different taxing jurisdictions and be required to pay two different sales tax rates!

-That’s why it’s vital that your e-commerce business’s sales tax engine be able to determine sales tax rates at the rooftop level.
+That’s why your e-commerce business’s sales tax engine must be able to determine sales tax rates at the rooftop level.

 Shipping Taxability